Yunxu: Court career

-Although Yunxu was related by marriage to Yunreng's primary consort and had been brought up together with Yinreng's children, he didn't affiliate himself with the Party of Crown Prince.
-In September 1711, Yunxu accompanied his father on the tour to imperial residences in Rehe.
-In December 1711, Yunxu accompanied Kangxi Emperor during the visit to the Eastern Qing tombs.
+Although Yunxu was related by marriage to Yunreng's primary consort and had been brought up together with Yunreng's children, he didn't affiliate himself with the Party of Crown Prince.
+In September 1711, Yunxu accompanied his father, the Kangxi Emperor, on the tour to the imperial residences in Rehe.
+In December 1711, Yunxu accompanied his father during the visit to the Eastern Qing tombs.
 In 1715, Yunxu accompanied his father on the imperial inspection tour.

 He was among the princes who had reached the age of 20 (in sui) by Yongzheng Emperor's ascension to the throne.
 Thus, he was eligible to fight for the throne.
-However, Yunxu kept low profile and was sent to guard Jing mausoleum in the Eastern Qing tombs.
-In 1726, Yunxu was granted a title of Prince of the Third Rank customary for imperial sons.
+However, Yunxu kept a low profile and was sent to guard Jing mausoleum in the Eastern Qing tombs.
+In 1726, Yunxu was granted a title of Prince of the Third Rank, customary for imperial sons.
 In 1731, Yunxu was promoted to the Prince of the Second Rank under the honorific name "Yu" (愉).